 As a final step, the team leveraged a facilitated three-day virtual session to ideate and refine within the identified opportunity spaces:

 This immersive and contextual approach delivered powerful, nuanced understanding and inspiration that enabled the team to create customer-vetted concepts within a compressed, yet manageable timeframe.
 Importantly, it’s also possible to adapt this approach to an entirely virtual design, if needed, without any loss of learning or actionability.
-(Note: the in-home ethnographies and immersion excursions were conducted prior to quarantine and social distancing.)

 Want you like to learn more about this immersive, contextual approach for your brand?